vpp-dev/vpp-release-notes/README.md

 @page release_notes_2602 Release notes for VPP 26.02

-More than 215 commits since the previous release, including 54 fixes.
+More than 217 commits since the previous release, including 56 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.02 release, generated as on Sun Nov 16 02:53:57 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 26.02 release, generated as on Mon Nov 17 02:51:07 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER